abumq/easyloggingpp/README.md

  [![top]
 Goto Top](#table-of-contents)

 ### Application Arguments
-Verbose level will not be active unless you either set application arguments for it; even before that you will need to make sure you have used `_START_EASYLOGGINGPP(argc, argv)` in your `main(int, char**)` function.
-Following table will explain every arguments;
+Following table will explain all command line arguments that you may use to define certain behaviour; You will need to initialize application arguments by using `_START_EASYLOGGINGPP(argc, argv)` in your `main(int, char**)` function.

 |        Argument            |                                      Description                                        |
 |----------------------------|-----------------------------------------------------------------------------------------|